Treatments and Services

 How does chemotherapy work?

 Most chemo medicines attack all fast-growing cells, including cancer cells.
-Newer medicines target cancer cells more precisely.
+Newer medicines (called targeted therapies) attack cancer cells more precisely.
 This means less harm to healthy fast-growing cells and fewer side effects for your child.

 The way your child gets chemo depends on: